Congratulations, you’ve just set up an ecommerce store – now what?

 There’s also the option of telling a story, with the help of Facebook Video Ads.

-If you take the time to tell a story about your product, before you start asking people to buy it, there’s a good chance that you can increase sales.
+If you take the time to tell a story about your product, before you start asking people to buy it, there’s a good chance that you can increase sales conversion rate.

 Refinery29 managed to boost subscription rates by 56%, by showcasing a sequence of story ads, when compared to normal ads with a standard call-to-action.

 So, what do you need to do, in order to tell a story?

 Essentially, what you’re looking to do is to provide some insight into the company and the product in question.

 You can produce videos that explain how the product was developed and what inspired its creation.